 In addition to these, there is a box of tissue, as well as a few outlets where you can charge your electronics.

 Food and drink at the Minute Suites

-Strictly speaking, there are almost no amenities offered in the Minute Suites.
+Strictly speaking, there are almost no amenities in the Minute Suites.
 Here’s the rundown:

-- Wi-Fi: Wi-Fi is password protected and fast (probably because not many people use it at one time).
+Wi-Fi is fast (probably because not many people use it at one time).
 The password is on the same card as the list of TV channels.

-- Medicines, etc: The focus of the Minute Suites at Atlanta Airport is stress relief.
-At check in, you’ll notice that nearly the entire front desk is covered with stress relief medicines, as well as Advil, other headache medication, and more for sale.
+The focus of the Minute Suites at Atlanta Airport is stress relief.
+At check in, you’ll notice that nearly the entire front desk contains stress relief medicines, as well as Advil, other headache medication, and more for sale.
 You can even buy tampons.